JorgePerdomoS/BlossomBackTest/README.md

 ## 🛡 API Key Protection

-If `ApiKeyFilter` is active, include the following header in your requests:
+`ApiKeyFilter` is active, include the following header in your requests:

 ```
 X-API-KEY: your-api-key